ozzwozz/ROCO506z/README.txt

 source source_all.bash
 roscore

+%in a new terminal
 %Run Gmapping with
 source source_all.bash
 roslaunch pioneer3dx_2dslam/src/pioneer3dx_gmapping/launch/pioneer3dx_gmapping.launch

+%in a new terminal
 %Then run the simulation with
 source source_all.bash
 roslaunch coppeliasim_p3dx_sim coppeliasim_p3dx_all.launch

+%in a new terminal
 %Run Octomap with
 source source_all.bash
 roslaunch pioneer3dx_map_and_nav/src/pioneer3dx_octomap/launch/pioneer3dx_octomap.launch

+%in a new terminal
 %Run path planning
 source source_all.bash
 roslaunch pioneer3dx_movement/src/pioneer3dx_move_base/launch/pioneer3dx_move_base_launch.launch